ratchakr/ImageTagger/README.md

 This application lets users upload images of their choice and uses amazon AI to detect labels of the image.

 ### Tech Stack Used
+- Node js and Express
+- AWS S3 to store images

-The app uses [Amazon Rekognition API](https://aws.amazon.com/rekognition/) to detect tags on an uploaded image
+- The app uses [Amazon Rekognition API](https://aws.amazon.com/rekognition/) to detect tags on an uploaded image